BaiyangZhang/oldBlog/_posts/2023-09-22-Mathematical-Economics.md

 **Tentative Weekly Schedule:**

-CW = Chaing and Wainwright, GS = Grinstead and Snell, W = Wooldridge.
+CW = Chiang and Wainwright, GS = Grinstead and Snell, W = Wooldridge.

 Additional review sessions may be scheduled in advance of exams.